-Sterling silver chain with brass Beetroot pendant.
+Sterling silver chain with brass or stainless steel Beetroot pendant.

 Let this poem sing the praise of the beet,

 The ways to make it are vast and wide,

 So I don’t recommend eating beets in bed,